-To damp process-dependent measured value fluctuations, you can set a time of 0 ...
+To damp process-dependent measured value fluctuations, set an integration time of 0 ...
 999 s in this menu item.

 If you have selected interface measurement under the menu item "Application", you can adjust the damping for the level and the interface separately.